jusepv/jusepv.github.io/index.md

 ## About Me

-I am an AI researcher with a strong background in working with real-world data and developing models aimed at practical applications.
+I am a researcher engineer with a strong background in working with real-world data and developing models aimed at practical applications.
 I am eager to contribute my skills to a dynamic team dedicated to solving cutting-edge challenges.